AdaCore/gnatstudio/docs/users_guide/mdi.rst

 reorder tabs and the mode where you want to move windows.

-While you keep the mouse button pressed, and move the mouse around, the selected drop area is highlighted with a dashed border.
+While you keep the mouse button pressed, and move the mouse around, the target area is highlighted.
 This shows precisely where the window would be put if you were to release the mouse button at that point.
+The background color of the highlight indicates whether the window will be preserved (if the color is the same as the title bar) or not when changing perspectives (for instance when starting a debug session).

 If you move your mouse all the way to the side of the desktop, and then drop the window, that window will occupy the full width (resp. height) of the